 Pope Francis calls for a radical re-imagining of how the local church can serve as a "field hospital" while inviting us to show concern for the wounded.
-This is how recovery works-by leaning on each other to share hope and considering the needs of those who are willing to seek help.
+This is how recovery works-by leaning on each other to share hope and considering the needs of those who need help.